-- Code C7 Combat zone-Enter this code if the taxpayer qualifies for an extension of time to file and pay their tax due under the combat zone or contingency operation relief provisions.
+- Code A6 BAB Program-Enter this code if the taxpayer has Build America Bonds included on their 2010 federal income tax return.
+See TSB-M-10(4)I from the Office of Tax Policy Analysis, Taxpayer Guidance Division, for more information. - Code C7 Combat zone-Enter this code if the taxpayer qualifies for an extension of time to file and pay their tax due under the combat zone or contingency operation relief provisions.
 See Publication 361, New York State Income Tax Information for Military Personnel and Veterans. - Code K2 Killed in action (KIA)-Enter this code if a representative is filing a return on behalf of a member of the armed forces who died while serving in a combat zone.
-See Publication 361 for information on filing a claim for tax forgiveness. - Code E3 Out of the country-Enter this code if the taxpayer qualifies for an automatic 2-month extension of time to file his or her federal return because he or she is out of the country. - Code E5 Extension of time to file beyond 6 months-Enter this code if the taxpayer qualifies for an extension of time to file beyond 6 months under § 157.3(b)(1)(i) of the personal income tax regulations because they are outside the United States and Puerto Rico.
+See Publication 361 for information on filing a claim for tax forgiveness. - Code E3 Out of the country-Enter this code if the taxpayer qualifies for an automatic 2-month extension of time to file his or her federal return because he or she is out of the country. - Code E4 Nonresident Aliens-Enter this code if the taxpayer is a U.S. nonresident alien for federal income tax purposes and qualifies to file their federal income tax return on or before June 15, 2011.
+(The NYS filing deadline is similarly extended until June, 15, 2011, as well.) - Code E5 Extension of time to file beyond 6 months-Enter this code if the taxpayer qualifies for an extension of time to file beyond 6 months under § 157.3(b)(1)(i) of the personal income tax regulations because they are outside the United States and Puerto Rico.